Donald J. Parsons: Early life and education

-Parsons was born in Philadelphia on March 28, 1922, the son of Earl Parsons and Helen Drabble.
+Parsons was born in Philadelphia on March 28, 1922, the son of Earl Parsons (1891-1957) and Helen Drabble (1896-1958).
 He was educated at Temple University where he earned a Bachelor of Arts in 1943, and at the Philadelphia Divinity School, where he graduated with a Bachelor of Theology in 1946.
 He was awarded a Doctor of Theology in 1952.

 Ordained ministry

-Parsons was ordained deacon in February 1946 by Bishop William Remington, suffragan of Pennsylvania, and served as assistant at Holy Trinity Church in Philadelphia.
+Parsons was made deacon in February 1946 by Bishop William Remington, suffragan of Pennsylvania, and served as assistant at Holy Trinity Church in Philadelphia.
 He was ordained priest on October 6, 1946, by Bishop Arthur R. McKinstry of Delaware.
-He married Mary Russell on September 17, 1955, and together had three children.
+He married Mary Russell on September 17, 1955, and together they had three children.
 After ordination, he became curate at Immanuel Church in Wilmington, Delaware, and in 1949 he became rector of St. Peter's Church in Smyrna, Delaware.
 In 1950, he started teaching theology at Nashotah House, a professorship he held until 1973.
 He also served as Dean of Nashotah House from 1963 till 1973.

 Bishop

-In 1973, Parsons was elected Bishop of Quincy and was consecrated as a bishop on September 8, 1973, by Presiding Bishop John E. Hines.
+In 1973, Parsons was elected Bishop of Quincy and was consecrated as a bishop on September 8, 1973, with Presiding Bishop John E. Hines as chief consecrator.
 He retired in 1988.
 Later he served as an assisting bishop in the Diocese of Springfield.